Ig-88/Contrail-Builder/README.md

 4. Setups up Contrail quickly and easily to provide basic look and feel for Contrail and OpenStack

 Caveats and known issues
--Some errors presented during Ansible playbook(s) -Install time can vary based upon server(s) resources 25 minutes - 1 hour -package management (apt-get) on the Contrail VM will be broken after install -exclusive to Ubuntu 14.04.5 LTS and Contrail v3.2.2 and VMware ESXi hypervisor(s)
+- Some errors presented during Ansible playbook(s)
+- Install time can vary based upon server(s) resources 25 minutes - 1 hour
+- package management (apt-get) on the Contrail VM will be broken after install
+- exclusive to Ubuntu 14.04.5 LTS and Contrail v3.2.2 and VMware ESXi hypervisor(s)
+- The "fab contrail_setup" command may not finish completely.
+This is discovered when issuing the "contrail-status" command     and show something like this "vRouter is NOT PRESENT" or other failure.

 GUI access